briandipalma/flux-for-components/README.md

 The tradeoffs to this approach are having to pass the factory into your view components and the code to register the actors the factory creates.

+### Extra advantages

+There are some other benefits from this approach, apart from the ones mentioned above.
+Unit testing doesn't have to rely on mocking modules that are returned from `require`.
+It's trivial to provide mocks to stores and views as you pass a mock factory into them during testing.
+Also the factory can pass state in the form of [cursors](https://github.com/swannodette/om/wiki/Cursors) into stores when it creates them.
+This is useful for deserialized components, to make sure they are created on with the state the user saved.

+## Right tool for the job

+For simple to medium complexity components this approach might not be work the overhead - in fact pure React without Flux might be enough.